Canadian English: Phonology and phonetics

-In terms of the major sound systems (phonologies) of English around the world, Canadian English aligns most closely to American English, both being grouped together under a common North American English sound system; the mainstream Canadian accent ("Standard Canadian") is often compared to the very similar and largely overlapping "General American" accent, an accent widely spoken throughout the United States and perceived there as being relatively lacking in any noticeable regional features.
+In terms of the major sound systems (phonologies) of English around the world, Canadian English aligns most closely to American English.
+Some dialectologists group Canadian and American English together under a common North American English sound system.
+The mainstream Canadian accent ("Standard Canadian") is often compared to the General American accent, a middle ground lacking in noticeable regional features.

-The provinces east of Ontario show the largest dialect diversity.
-Northern Canada is, according to William Labov, a dialect region in formation, and a homogeneous English dialect has not yet formed.
-A very homogeneous dialect exists in Western and Central Canada, a situation that is similar to that of the Western United States.
-Labov identifies an "Inland Canada" region that concentrates all of the defining features of the dialect centred on the Prairies, with periphery areas with more variable patterns including the metropolitan areas of Vancouver and Toronto.
-This dialect forms a dialect continuum with the far Western US English, sharply differentiated from the Inland Northern US English of the central and eastern Great Lakes region.
+Western Canada (British Columbia, Alberta, Saskatchewan, Manitoba) shows the largest dialect diversity.
+Northern Canada is, according to William Labov, a dialect region in formation where a homogeneous English dialect has not yet formed.
+Labov's research focused on urban areas, and did not survey the country, but they found similarities among the English spoken in Ottawa, Toronto, Calgary, Edmonton and Vancouver.
+Labov identifies an "Inland Canada" region that concentrates all of the defining features of the dialect centred on the Prairies (a region in Western Canada that mainly includes Alberta, Saskatchewan, and Manitoba and is known for its grasslands and plains), with more variable patterns including the metropolitan areas of Vancouver and Toronto.
+This dialect forms a dialect continuum with Western US English, sharply differentiated from Inland Northern US English of the central and eastern Great Lakes region where the Northern Cities Shift is sending front vowels in the opposite direction to the Low-Back-Merger Shift heard in Canada and California.

-Canadian English raises the diphthong onsets of diphthongs /ai/ and /au/ to /ə, ʌ/ before voiceless segments.

 Standard

 Standard Canadian English is socially defined.
+Standard Canadian English is spoken by those who live in urban Canada, in a middle-class job (or one of their parents holds such employment), who are second generation or later (born and raised in Canada) and speak English as (one of their) dominant language(s) (Dollinger 2019a, adapted from Chambers 1998).
 It is the variety spoken, in Chambers' (1998: 252) definition, by Anglophone or multilingual residents, who are second generation or later (i.e. born in Canada) and who live in urban settings.
 Applying this definition, c.
 36% of the Canadian population speak Standard Canadian English in the 2006 population, with 38% in the 2011 census.

 Regional variation

 The literature has for a long time conflated the notions of Standard Canadian English (StCE) and regional variation.
 While some regional dialects are close to Standard Canadian English, they are not identical to it.
-To the untrained ear, for instance, a BC middle-class speaker from a rural setting may sound like Standard Canadian English, but, given Chambers' definition, such a person, because of the rural provenance, would not be included in the accepted definition (see the previous section).
+To the untrained ear, for instance, a BC middle-class speaker from a rural setting may seemingly be speaking Standard Canadian English, but, given Chambers' definition, such a person, because of the rural provenance, would not be included in the accepted definition (see the previous section).
 The Atlas of North American English, while being the best source for US regional variation, is not a good source for Canadian regional variation, as its analysis is based on only 33 Canadian speakers.
-Boberg's (2005, 2008) studies offer the best data for the delimitation of dialect zones.
+Boberg's studies offer the best data for the delimitation of dialect zones.
 The results for vocabulary and phonetics overlap to a great extent, which has allowed the proposal of dialect zones.
 Dollinger and Clarke distinguish between: